jwidess/grab-o-scope/README.md

 # grab-o-scope
-Capture your oscilliscope screen in a .png file
+Capture your oscilloscope screen in a .png file

 `grab-o-scope` is a Python-based command line utility to capture screenshots from a variety of oscilloscopes and save them as PNG files.